 I believe Donato, Dan Sperato, wanted to build a spiritual community.
 I believe he meant well.
 I believe he was a narcissist.
 I believe Sri, Patricia Diablo-Sperato, unfortunately was a narcissistic psychopath incapable of empathy, emboldened by her charismatic abilities and others’ obedience.
 I admit I am thankful she’s passed away, and no longer able to create others in her image.
 And I’m thankful Morningland has dwindled to meager numbers.”
 (Steve Ryan)

-The events took place in Morningland, Long Beach, CA, in the 1980s.
+The events took place in Morningland, Long Beach, CA, in the 70s and 80s.
 The following paragraphs are from the original article posted in Signal Tribune.
-After decades of silence, a woman is sharing her story of growing up...
+After decades of silence, a woman is sharing her story of...

 Cult survivors and writers Karla McLaren and Janja Lalich PhD (author of Take Back Your Life) outline the following four components that, in their opinion, create a cultic group: charismatic authority, transcendent...